 The second part of the configuration form allows adding a new user.
-All items are described in Table 78.
+All items are described in Table 75.

 Item Description

 Role • User

 User with basic permissions.

 Read-only access to the web GUI.

 Some menu items are hidden in the web GUI.

 Full access to Router Apps GUI.

 No access to the router via Telnet, SSH or SFTP.

 Read-only access to the FTP server.

 • Admin

 User with enhanced permissions.

 Full access to all items in the web GUI.

 Access to the router via Telnet, SSH or SFTP.

 Not the same rights as the superuser on a Linux-based system.

 Username Specifies the name of the user having access to log in to the device.

 Password Specifies the password for the user.
 Valid characters are not restricted.

 Confirm Password Confirms the password.

+Public key Enter the SSH Public Key to enable passwordless SSH login.
+Refer to Subsection 5.1.1 for details.

-Table 78: User Parameters
+Table 75: User Parameters